patik/within-viewport/README.md

 You can specify *negative threshold values* to allow elements to reside outside the viewport.

 ## What's Next

+*Please note that the camel case `withinViewport` method name is deprecated.
+It will be removed in a future release.*

 - Option to **fire events** when elements pass in and out of the viewport
 - Test against Firefox 3.6, Safari 5.0.1